lxsmnsyc/the-fighting-game/docs/cards.md

 - Common: Each Common card has 5 copies that can be bought.
 - Uncommon: Unlocked after acquiring 10 Common cards.
 Each Uncommon card has 3 copies that can be bought.
 - Rare: Unlocked after acquiring 10 Uncommon cards.
 Each Rare card only has one copy.
 - Secret: Unlocked after acquiring all of the Rare cards in a given aspect.
+Each energy has one secret card.
+Whenever another of the player's cards of that energy's aspect triggers, the secret triggers too and the card's trigger runs once more.

 ## Prints